Can I remortgage with bad credit?

 Whether it be late payments, defaults or CCJs, we’re here to help you secure a mortgage.

-Remortgaging can have added complications if the applicant has a history of bad credit.
+Remortgaging can have added complications if the applicant has a bad credit score.
 The good news is that some mortgage lenders will consider applications from people in this situation.
 In recent years, there has been more choice as lenders are more willing to lend to these individuals.
 Your overall situation will be used to determine your own possibilities.

 Is it better to improve my credit rating before I remortgage?